wp-plugins/a-year-before/readme.txt

 == Installation ==

+=== Using widgets in wordpress ===

+1. Download the plugin and put the file ayb_posts.php in the plugin-folder of your  Wordpress-installation.
+2. Then activate the plugin.
-* This is still the text für the non-widget-use of the plugin Simple activate the plugin, pull the widget in the sidebar (themes/widgets) and configure it there.
+3. Simple activate the plugin, pull the widget in the sidebar (themes/widgets) and configure it there.

-*
+===  Not using widgets in wordpress ===

 1. Download the plugin and put the file ayb_posts.php in the plugin-folder of your  Wordpress-installation.
 2. Then activate the plugin.